shoelace-style/localize/README.md

 But this approach offloads the problem to the user so they have to provide every term every time.
 It also doesn't scale with more complex components that have more than a couple terms to be translated.

 This is the use case this library is solving for.
 It is by no means intended to solve localization at the framework level.
-There are much better tools for localizing your app at the framework level.
+There are much better tools for that.

 ## How it works